 Under the new Penal Code § 459.5, as interpreted by People v.
 Rivera (2015) 233 Cal.
 App.
 4th 1085,1091, and People v.
 Contreras (2015) 237 Cal.
 App.
 4th 868, 889-891, shoplifting is always a misdemeanor unless the prosecution proves the value of the items taken stolen exceeds $950.
-If one enters a commercial establishment with the intent to steal, it is presumptively called shoplifting under § 459.5.The Point of This Article: The burden of showing a person and a conviction is eligible for resentencing under Prop 47 is still being worked out by our courts, except insofar as the amount in controversy in shoplifting cases.
+If one enters a commercial establishment during normal business hours with the intent to steal, it is presumptively called shoplifting under § 459.5.The Point of This Article: The burden of showing a person and a conviction is eligible for resentencing under Prop 47 is still being worked out by our courts, except insofar as the amount in controversy in shoplifting cases.
 If someone was convicted of felony shoplifting before Prop 47 was passed, the person seeking reduction to a misdemeanor must show that the value of the items taken was less than $950.

 However, as to an old conviction prior to the passage of Prop 47, such a presumption does not apply and petitioner must show that the value of the items were less than $950.

 Mr. Sharow appealed on various grounds and had four of the nine counts reversed.

 The prosecutor opposed the resentencing petition, arguing that Sharow was not qualified because each loss exceeded $950 and in fact exceeded $100,000.

 The trial court judge in Riverside County denied the petition to all five counts.